karin167/rotary-landing-page/README.md

 🚀 **Rotary Mérignac** is a dynamic and engaged community club dedicated to humanitarian service, ethical leadership, and impactful projects.
 This landing page serves as a platform to **recruit new members, promote events, and enhance community engagement** on both local and international levels.

-🔗 [Live Website Link](https://rotary-landing-page.netlify.app/) ("Currently not available for personal reasons.
+🔗 [Live Website Link](https://rotary-landing-page.netlify.app/) (Currently not available for personal reasons.
 If anyone would like to view the website, please contact me directly.)

 ---